-Canine distemper virus (CDV) initially attacks tonsils and lymph nodes of a dog before attacking the respiratory, gastrointestinal, urogenital and nervous system.
+Canine distemper virus (CDV) initially attacks the tonsils and lymph nodes before attacking the respiratory, gastrointestinal, urogenital, and nervous systems.

 CDV symptoms come in two stages.
-In the first stage, dogs usually suffer from fever, watery eyes, nasal discharge and loss of appetite.
-Some other symptoms you may notice include coughing, vomiting, diarrhea, anorexia and lethargy.
+In the first stage, dogs usually suffer from fever, watery eyes, nasal discharge, and appetite loss.
+Some other symptoms you may notice include coughing, vomiting, diarrhea, anorexia, and lethargy.
 Your dog may also develop hyperkeratosis of the nose and paw pads, which causes the dog’s feet to become enlarged and hardened.

 Distemper is statistically one of the most deadly dog diseases as studies show a very high mortality rate among canines: 60% to 80% of dogs die from it.
 Unfortunately, even the animals that survive this disease are likely to suffer from irreparable, permanent damage to their nervous system.

-Canine distemper virus can’t be cured and treatment is focused on management and relieving the symptoms in a dog.
-That includes IV fluids for diarrhea or anorexia, antibiotics if there is a secondary bacterial infection present, and potassium bromide or phenobarbitals to control seizures and convulsions in the dog.
+Canine distemper virus can’t be cured, and treatment focuses on management and relieving the symptoms in a dog.
+That includes IV fluids for diarrhea or anorexia, antibiotics if there is a secondary bacterial infection present, and potassium bromide or phenobarbital to control the dog's seizures and convulsions.

-Since there is no cure for this virus, prevention is extremely important.
+Since there is no cure for this virus, prevention is vital.
 Keep your dog up to date with core vaccines and avoid contact with infected animals.
 Be cautious when socializing with unvaccinated puppies or adult unvaccinated dogs.

 3. Fungal Infections

 While fungal infections in dogs usually present only a mild nuisance, some of them can be quite serious and even fatal for animals.
-Fungal infections which only affect a dog's skin are easily treated but those that affect a dog’s entire body are dangerous, especially if they spread to lungs, liver or brain.
+Fungal infections which only affect a dog's skin are easily treated, but those that affect a dog’s entire body are dangerous, especially if they spread to the lungs, liver, or brain.

 Valley Fever (coccidioidomycosis) is a non-contagious, dust-borne infection that dogs can contract.
-It's mostly present in dry regions of the southwestern US, as well as valleys of southern California.
+It's mostly present in dry regions of the southwestern US and valleys of southern California.
 Epidemics commonly occur when periods of heavy rain are followed by drought, which creates dust storms.

-Valley Fever in dogs starts as a respiratory disease that can also spread further and infect other tissues in a dog's body, particularly joints, bones and eyes.
-Symptoms vary depending on the severity of infection and organs that are affected.
-Signs include loss of appetite, cough, apathy, fever, enlarged joints and diarrhea.
+Valley Fever in dogs starts as a respiratory disease that can spread further and infect other tissues in a dog's body, particularly joints, bones, and eyes.
+Symptoms vary depending on the severity of the infection and the organs that are affected.
+Signs include loss of appetite, cough, apathy, fever, enlarged joints, and diarrhea.
 Ulcers may appear on a dog’s skin as well.

 Treatment includes the prescription of antifungal medications and often lasts from six months to a year.

-Cryptococcosis (cryptococcus neoformans) is a fungus that is found in soil worldwide but it can also be found in bird manure, particularly pigeon droppings.
-This disease affects the dog’s respiratory tract, eyes, skin and central nervous system.
+Cryptococcosis (cryptococcus neoformans) is a fungus found in soil worldwide, but it can also be found in bird manure, particularly pigeon droppings.
+This disease affects the dog’s respiratory tract, eyes, skin, and central nervous system.

 Treatment involves various antifungal drugs, which can be administered for several months for most severe cases.
-Surgery may be needed if lesions are present in the dog's nose or nasal cavity.
+A dog may need surgery if lesions are present in the dog's nose or nasal cavity.